quarkusio/quarkus-quickstarts/security-jpa-quickstart/README.md

 Once the database is up you can start your Quarkus application.

+Note you do not need to start the database when running your application in dev mode or testing.
+It will be started automatically as a Dev Service.

 ## Start the application

 The application can be started using: